aandertodd/codecamp-notes/README.md

 *this situation has two variables with the same name. in this case, the new variable inside the box (local) ignores (or shadows) the global variable.
 You also can't change the global variable inside of a local function.*

+*To find the absolute value of a number use print(abs(put number here))

+*math module has a pow function print(math.pow(number, power))

+*max returns the max number sent to it works with lists and can take any number of args separated by , print(max(7, 11))  prints 11

+##Accumulator Pattern
+def square(x):
+    runningtotal = 0
+    for counter in range(x):
+        runningtotal = runningtotal + x

+    return runningtotal

+toSquare = 10
+squareResult = square(toSquare)
+print("The result of", toSquare, "squared is", squareResult)

+This process of breaking a problem into smaller subproblems is called functional decomposition.

+non fruiful function (or procedure) doesn't return a value
 ------------

 ##Making decisions